lucapette/lucapette.github.com/_drafts/two-years-abroad.markdown

 In April 2012 Olia and I rented an apartment for two weeks in Kreuzberg, Berlin.
 We had absolutely no idea what to expect from the city.
 We came here just to understand if we would like the city to the point of moving here.
-Well, we did Berlin.
+Well, we did like Berlin.
 It was a whole new world compared to the place where I come from.
 Basically, in Napoli (and mostly in Italy) we have good weather and great food.
 Here it's almost the opposite.
 I say almost because the food is not that bad, the weather is though, but I think it's not a big piece of news.
 Our next step was renting another apartment for three months with the goal of finding a good job for me.
 I applied for a few positions and I had a very